germc/Atlas-iOS/README.md

 1. Drag and drop the files from the `Code` and `Resources` directories onto your project, instructing Xcode to copy items into your destination group's folder.
 2. Update your project settings to include the linker flags: `-ObjC -lz`
-3. Add the following Cocoa SDK frameworks to your project: `'CFNetwork', 'Security', 'MobileCoreServices', 'SystemConfiguration', 'CoreLocation'`
+3. Add the following Cocoa SDK frameworks to your project: `'CFNetwork', 'Security', 'MobileCoreServices', 'SystemConfiguration', 'CoreLocation', 'AssetsLibrary', 'ImageIO'`

 **Please note that LayerKit is a dependecy of `Atlas`.
 When manually installing `Atlas`, the same must be done with `LayerKit`.
 Instructions on doing so can be found in the [LayerKit releases repository](https://github.com/layerhq/releases-ios#framework-installation).**